jobin212/golang-docker-test/README.md

 ## Welcome to docker-test!
-This is just a repo to help me learn golang, docker, postgresql, pgadmin and docker-compose
+This is just a repo to help me learn golang, mux, docker, postgresql, pgadmin and docker-compose

 ## Downloads
 - Clone repo